 Dr. Eli Gabayan tirelessly strives for the best and most current treatments medical science can offer to his patients and their families.
 This passion for knowledge and education led to Dr. Gabayan's post as an assistant clinical professor at the esteemed David Geffen School of Medicine at UCLA.
 Firmly committed to the community, Dr. Gabayan maintains strong local ties through his frequent lectures on a wide variety of oncology and hematology topics.

 At the heart of Dr. Gabayan's practice is a passionate advocacy for the advancement of medical research for all cancer patients coupled with a vigilant dedication to making the latest therapy and treatment options available to his own patients.
-Known as among the best medical oncologists & hematologists not only in Los Angeles, but the world Dr. Gabayan believes that knowledge is power and communication is essential to good patient care.
+Known not only as one of the best medical hematologists and oncologists Los Angeles has to offer, but is additionally known as among the best in the world.
+Dr. Gabayan believes that knowledge is power and communication is essential to good patient care.
 As the Chief of Medical Oncology at the Beverly Hills Cancer Center, Dr. A. Eli Gabayan has made it a personal goal to deliver compassionate, yet state of the art care in a healing environment.

 Director Of Clinical Research

 Steven J. O'Day, M.D.

 Director of Los Angeles Skin Cancer Institute at Beverly Hills Cancer Center

 Clinical Associate Professor of Medicine - USC Keck School of Medicine